Participants in a whole farm planning class in Hartland, Vt., 2011.

 For all farmers interested in farm financial basics.

 Learn the basics of budgeting and skills to anticipate the financial needs of your operation.
-Offered at multiple locations in Vermont.
 Participants will complete balance sheets, income statements and cash flow statements.
+Offered simultaneously at multiple location in Vermont.
 More course information and registration materials.

 For people with five or more years in business.